 - Environment (hot/cold, wet/dry).

-To decrease your risk of injury during sport it is essential that you warm up.
-This includes an aerobic warm up using 30% of your maximum capacity, which should cause a light sweat.
+To decrease your risk of injury during sport, warm up before exercise is essential.
+This includes an aerobic warm-up using 30% of your maximum capacity, which should cause a light sweat.

 - Raises body temperature.